jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Change log

+- 0.2
+	- Pressing escape when panel is open returns document view path and selection to state before opening panel.
 - 0.1
-    - Pressing escape when panel is open returns document view path and selection to state before opening panel.
+	- Initial release.

 ## Examples of expressions: